 Coffee used to be just that- a monotonous, oily, bitter beverage.
 It tasted the same at home as it did at the local cafe.
 There was nothing much to it.
 Today, there's so much more to this cherished beverage.
 Coffee knowledge has broadened so much so, that for many, shopping for it has become just as confusing and frustrating as shopping for wine!
 For the average buyer, how the bean was roasted is a key determinant.
-In this article, we demystify this simple yet intricate process, to help you pick the most suitable coffee, next time you go shopping.
+In this article, we demystify this simple yet intricate process, to help you pick the most suitable roast level and most enjoyable coffee next time you go shopping.

-In fact, if you were to accidentally bite into one, you'd break your teeth.
-Green coffee is so hard as to be inedible.
-Roasting makes the coffee bean expand and crack and puff up much like popcorn does.
+Before the roasting process, green coffee is so hard as to be inedible.
+In fact, if you were to bite into one accidentally, you'd break your teeth.
+A green coffee bean is inedible until it has spent time at the higher temperatures a coffee roaster creates.
+Roasting makes the coffee bean expand and crack and puff up much as popcorn does.
 Hence, coffee roasting is an integral step in the coffee-making process.

 The intensity (how hot) and duration (how long) of roasting play a critical role in the strength and taste of a brew.
 In fact, the many confusing words on a coffee bag usually simply describe roast degree!

 Generally, roasts are distinguished using two frameworks; degree and strength.
 The two frameworks however communicate the same thing; intensity and duration of the roasting process.
-There are four degrees of roasts: light, medium, medium-dark and dark.
+There are four degrees general degrees: light roast, medium roast, medium-dark roast and dark roast.
 The strength framework was adopted by supermarkets to simplify that concept and generally corresponds with the degree framework.
 There are 5 possible strengths, though most people find the first two to be too weak and as such, most supermarkets will only stock strengths 3-5.

 If a bag of coffee doesn't have an indicator, it is almost always a light to medium roast.
 This however isn't the case for specialty coffee!
 Most specialty coffee roasters do not indicate roast degree on their products.
 Instead, they will either indicate what application suits a particular coffee best, i.e 'roasted for espresso' or 'roasted for filter coffee'.
 They may also describe the coffee's flavour i.e berry flavour.

-Light roasts are achieved by roasting the beans over low temperatures and for a shorter period of time.
-A lightly roasted bean is denser than say a dark roasted bean because it retains more water from the roasting process.
-Moreover, unlike a dark roasted bean, brews made from lightly roasted beans don't have that layer of oil on the surface.
+Light roast coffee is achieved by roasting the beans for a shorter period of time, often around ten minutes.
+A lightly roasted bean is denser than a dark roasted bean because it retains more water from the roasting process.
+Moreover, unlike a dark-roasted bean, brews made from lightly roasted beans don't have that layer of oil on the surface.
 This is because the chemical process that happens when the coffee bean is roasted is not allowed to take its course.
 Contrary to popular belief, light roasts contain more caffeine than all other roasts.
 This is simply because light beans are denser than darker ones.

 What of the flavour profile?
-Well, this is highly subjective, but generally, lighter beans are more acidic and herbal tasting.
+Well, this is highly subjective, but generally, lighter beans are more acidic, fruity and brewed better as a filter.

 Specialty coffee seldom uses the identifiers discussed above to guide the buyer.
 Instead, specialty coffee roasters specify whether that particular roast is suited for espresso or filter coffee.
 You may also see the phrase omni-roast being used on some batches from time to time.
 What do these terms imply?